Overview of Missouri Retirement Tax Friendliness

 |$4,485 - $5,605||3.50%|

 |$5,606 - $6,726||4.00%|

 How high are property taxes in Missouri?

-Missouri’s property taxes are somewhat below the national average.
-A typical homeowner in the Show Me State pays $990 in property taxes for every $100,000 in home value.
-Overall, housing costs in Missouri are 21.7% lower than the U.S. average.
+Missouri’s property taxes are a little less than the national average.
+A typical homeowner in the Show Me State pays about $880in property taxes for every $100,000 in home value.
+Overall, housing costs in Missouri are lower than the U.S. average.